Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 - Translate with AI using context

-If you have complex projects that require translation certifications for a specific industry or language subject-matter expertise, Lokalise can also introduce you to one of our reputable language service partners, like Acclaro or RWS.
+If you have complex projects that require translation certifications for a specific industry or language subject-matter expertise, Lokalise can also introduce you to one of our reputable language service partners.

-Now you need to transform your software project at a cultural level.
-Cultural adaptation tackles technical obstacles, such as the ability to remove the number 4 (which connotes death in Japan) from text and replace it with a bullet point representation.
+Lastly, you’ll need to transform your software project considering different cultural nuances.
+Cultural adaptation tackles technical obstacles.
+For example, you’ll have the ability to remove the number 4 (which connotes death in Japan) from text and replace it with a bullet point representation.

-To verify localization at a cultural level and streamline your workflow, there are heaps of tools in Lokalise that can help:
+To verify localization at a cultural level and streamline your workflow, there are heaps of tools in Lokalise that can help–including those that will help you manage each project with ease or review translated content in context.

 What is software localization?

-Software localization is the process of adapting software products to meet the language, cultural, and other specific needs of a particular country or region.
-It involves not only translating the text, but also adapting software functionality, user interfaces, and design elements to ensure the software feels natural and intuitive to users in different regions.
+Software localization is the process of adapting software to meet the language, cultural, and functional needs of specific regions.
+This includes translating text, customizing interfaces, and adjusting features to ensure the software feels intuitive for local users.

 Why is software localization important?